OneByAol/bandar-log/README.md

   dbname = "database"                # database name
-  access.key = "accesskey"           # access key provided by AWS account secret.key = "secretaccesskey"     # secret key provided by AWS account fetch.size = 10                    # the maximum number of partitions to return in a single response. segment.total.number = 10          # the total numer of segments - non-overlapping region of a table's partitions.
-Maximum possible value - 10.
+  access.key = "accesskey"           # access key provided by AWS account secret.key = "secretaccesskey"     # secret key provided by AWS account fetch.size = 10                    # the maximum number of partitions to return in a single response segment.total.number = 10          # the total nummer of segments - non-overlapping region of a table's partitions.
+Maximum possible value - 10
   maxwait.timeout.seconds = 60       # maximum wait time until all the parallel requests become completed }
 ```